-Among them, the Junior Enterprise Geneva was asked to determine the perception of Procter & Gamble as a corporate citizen.
-To do this, the Junior Entreprise Genève conducted interviews with influential actors such as professional associations, the media, political parties or the State of Geneva and international organizations.
-By comparing the reputation of Procter & Gamble with other multinationals based in Geneva, Junior Entreprise Genève was able to draw up an analysis of the Procter & Gamble image.
-This study was reiterated to measure the evolution of the image of the company over time.
+Among them, Junior Entreprise Genève has had the task of determining the perception of Procter & Gamble as a corporate citizen.
+To do so, Junior Entreprise Genève conducted interviews with influential actors such as professional associations, the media, political parties, the State of Geneva and international organisations.
+By comparing the reputation of Procter & Gamble with that of other multinationals based in Geneva, Junior Entreprise Geneva was able to draw up an analysis of the image of Procter & Gamble.
+This study was repeated in order to measure the evolution of the company’s image over time.

 A nationwide study of Procter & Gamble’s image among Swiss students was also carried out.
 To carry out this project, Junior Entreprise Genève relied on the network of Junior Entreprises.
 This made it possible to carry out a survey in seven universities and polytechnics throughout Switzerland.
 As a true conductor but also involved in the field, this study affirmed our project management skills.
 Junior Entreprise Genève is a first choice partner for perception studies in the student environment (or for studies that address issues of interest to students) due to its proximity to students.